 Price is the big obvious factor.
 A new set of Tein Super Racing coilovers costs twice as much as the next most expensive coilover kit in Tein's lineup.
 The top-of-the-line N1s are a special order part that comes in at between $750 - $1000 per damper.
 If you add a set of good springs and top hats, you are looking at a cost of $5000 - $6000 for a full kit.
 While this is actually still on the affordable side for a set of full-bore racing suspension, there are some very strong, established competitors in this price range (e.g. kits based on double adjustable Penske 7500s).
 This also happens to be quite a bit more than what most club racers are willing to spend on dampers and springs.

 This exact setup can be yours for the eye-watering price of $5500.
 Which relatively speaking, isn't that bad.
-Companies companies like Koni, AST, and KW will charge you for a product in a similar performance group.
+It's comparable to what companies like Koni, AST, and KW will charge you for a product in the same performance group.
+For a budget oriented club racer though, it's a bit much.

 The other reason is that Tein's street car dampers are, at their core, very decent high performance dampers.
 They are manufactured to extremely tight tolerances, are highly consistent from batch to batch, and the internal valving is configurable enough that they can be revalved to work with astronomically high spring rates.
 This is partly because Tein's mid-range products have the same exact core design their high-end competition dampers.
 For example, the older Super Street and Flex dampers share the same internal design with the competition-only Super Drift dampers, while the MonoFlex shares its internals with the highly rated Super Racing damper.
 And yes, this holds true for Tein's current product lineup as well.
 The Japan-market Racing Flex uses the same internal hardware as their budget-friendly Flex A, while their soon to be released Mono Racing is a more aggressively valved version of the affordable Mono Sport.